Lasius alienus

 Lasius alienus, or cornfield ant, is a species of ant in the subfamily Formicinae (family Formicidae).
 Workers have a length of about 2–4 mm, Queens are larger (7–9 mm).

 Distribution

-They live in Europe, from Spain to the Caucasus; populations in North America are now considered to be a separate species, Lasius americanus.
+They live in Europe, from Spain to the Caucasus; populations in North America which were originally called Cornfield Ants are now considered to be a separate species, Lasius americanus.